 Canada's Middle East engagement strategy

-Over the course of six years, between 2016 and 2022 , Canada has invested over $4 billion to respond to the crises in Iraq and Syria, and address their impact on Lebanon, Jordan and the region.
+Canada is investing more than $4.7 billion over 9 years (2016-2025) in a whole-of-government effort to respond to crises in Iraq and Syria, and their impact on Lebanon, Jordan and the region.

 Humanitarian assistance: helping those most affected